-Here are the process of stakeholder identification in Project management….
+Here is the process of stakeholder identification in Project management…

 #1 Relevant stakeholders